ElMassimo/vite-plugin-image-presets/README.md

 import thumbnails from '~/images/logo.jpg?preset=thumbnail'
 ```

+At the moment the default export is an array of `source` and `img` attributes which requires special handling (see `Image.vue` in the example), but support for simpler use cases for direct usage in HTML and Vue SFCs `img` and `source` tags will be added in the next version.

 Check the [example] for additional usage information, or [see it live][live].

 More documentation coming soon, in [îles].